nonomal/librespeed_speedtest/doc_docker.md

 The test can be accessed on port 80.

-The list of environment variables available in this mode is the same as [above in standard mode](#standalone-mode).
+The list of environment variables available in this mode is the same as [above in standalone mode](#standalone-mode).

 #### Example Frontend mode